barrymister/resume/long-form-resume.md

 - Oversee on-boarding and off-boarding processes, including orientation, badging, and gate access for team members.
 - Prepare and deliver Monthly Project Management Reviews (PMRs) to update leadership on accomplishments, challenges, and deliverable statuses.
 - Participate in quarterly status calls and annual management training to align with company goals and improve leadership skills.

 ---

+### Data Craftworks, LLC – Founder & Solutions Architect
+Stafford, VA (10/23 – Present)

+- Designed and implemented a hyperconverged infrastructure using Proxmox in a multinode cluster, leveraging high availability (HA) and integrated backup features to ensure system reliability and continuity.
+- Configured and maintained reverse proxy solutions using NGINX, Traefik, and Caddy for secure and efficient routing of hosted services.
+- Deployed and managed dynamic web pages and e-commerce platforms using GitHub Pages and Cloudflare Pages, integrating with modern frameworks such as React, Node.js, Jekyll, and custom HTML/CSS/Markdown designs.
+- Developed and maintained CI/CD pipelines to automate updates and ensure seamless deployments for hosted services.
+- Configured Let’s Encrypt for automated SSL certificate management, ensuring secure HTTPS connections across all hosted platforms.
+- Leveraged Docker and Portainer for containerized application deployment and management across diverse environments.
+- Configured and administered Apache for web hosting and static content management.
+- Managed and maintained a TrueNAS environment for scalable storage and file-sharing services.
+- Implemented and configured Wazuh SIEM for security monitoring and event correlation across hosted systems.
+- Developed and maintained a Blue Iris video surveillance and security monitoring system, integrating CodeProject.AI for AI/ML-driven object detection and recognition.
+- Provided end-to-end IT consulting services, covering infrastructure design, hosting solutions, and custom web development.

+---